 She touches on aspects such as business across cultures that are based on her extensive experiences interspersed with stories from global executives.
 Her focus is on the differences with regard to each culture’s unique business style.

 Erin Meyer’s study of different communications patterns and business systems spanning the globe allows international executives to pinpoint their leadership preferences while comparing their methods to those of their peers in other cultures.
 She has shown thousands of executives how to decode the ways in which cultural differences impact their work, as well as strategies, and in so doing, improve their international collaboration.

-Erin, besides being an author, is a regular contributor to the Harvard Business Review, with her December 2015 HBR article, “Getting ti Si, Ja, Oui, Hai, and Da, regarded the most popular of that year.
-She has also been published in the New York Times Sunday Paper, Forbes.com, and The Times of India and been interviewed on Bloomberg TV, NPR, BBC, and CNN.
+Erin, besides being an author, is a regular contributor to the Harvard Business Review, with her December 2015 HBR article, “Getting ti Si, Ja, Oui, Hai, and Da, regarded as the most popular of that year.
+She has also been published in the New York Times Sunday Paper, Forbes.com, and The Times of India and has been interviewed on Bloomberg TV, NPR, BBC, and CNN.

-Erin’s most recent book “No Rules Rules: Netflix and the culture of reinvention” due to be published in September of 2020 and co-written with Netflix’s founder and CEO Reed Hastings describes for the first time the corporate philosophy and set of management principles that have made Netflix one of the most innovative companies in the world.
+Erin’s most recent book “No Rules Rules: Netflix and the Culture of Reinvention” due to be published in September of 2020 and co-written with Netflix’s founder and CEO Reed Hastings describes for the first time the corporate philosophy and set of management principles that have made Netflix one of the most innovative companies in the world.

-Erin’s diverse clients, include the likes of Toshiba, Tata, Exxon Mobile, L’Oreal, Michelin, Netflix, Walmart, the World Bank Group, and a host of others.
+Erin’s diverse clients include the likes of Toshiba, Tata, Exxon Mobile, L’Oreal, Michelin, Netflix, Walmart, the World Bank Group, and a host of others.